They are more than a team. They are healing, hope, and comfort in action.

 The work of a First Responder is rewarding, but it is also stressful and highly challenging.
 Daily exposure to crisis situations takes a toll on both sworn and civilian personnel.
 Supporting the mental and physical well-being of First Responders is essential to maintaining the quality of service our communities depend on.

-What It Takes to Be a Therapy Dog
+What it Takes to Be a Therapy Dog

 Therapy Dogs must be: